Resources

 If you or someone you know is experiencing a mental health crisis, please reach out immediately.

-National Resources
+National hotlines

-Orange County Local
+Local — Orange County

 If you or someone you know is in immediate danger, call 911.